If you’re a parent of an adolescent girl, you might be all too aware of the struggles they’re facing during these formative years.

 Sexual attacks and other traumatic events are also on the rise, leading to the feeling of hopelessness many young girls face.

-Mix in the drastic physical changes they are experiencing with puberty and the hormonal fluctuations that affect their emotional stability, and it’s easy to see why their mental health is declining rapidly.
+Mix in the drastic physical changes they are experiencing with puberty, the hormonal fluctuations that affect their emotional stability and the rapid development of their teenage brain, and it’s easy to see why their mental health is declining rapidly.

-The culture our tween and teen girls are growing up in has changed dramatically and it’s impacting our girls for the worse.
+The culture our tween and teen girls are growing up in has changed dramatically, and it’s impacting teen girls for the worse.

-What can parents do to help their adolescent daughters during this time
+How can parents help their adolescent daughters during this time.

-As parents, we must be alert and aware of all the harmful aspects that are developing in their lives and take bold steps to dive into the pit of pressure, pull them out and give them a different perspective- one that is based on inner self-confidence and unwavering worth that isn’t measured by the world.
+As parents, we must be alert and aware of all the harmful aspects that are developing in their lives and take bold steps to dive into the pit of pressure, pull them out, and give them a different perspective: one that is based on building their self-esteem and unwavering worth that isn’t measured by the world.

 We play a powerful role in presenting them with ways to protect their self-esteem and find purpose and strength from within.